usafa-astro-331/Astro-331-2023-Spring/lab_03_communication/README.md

 **Note: If you do not record these RSSI values at each distance, you will have to repeat the lab.
 Don’t forget to write them down!**

 - Try changing out your small antenna on your ground station antenna (the small red USB stick) with the larger antenna – representing that ground stations typically have much higher gain than the spacecraft.
 Gently disconnect the XBee USB Dongle from the laptop before you unscrew the small antenna and screw in the large antenna.
 The large antenna has a gain of 5 dB – see if you notice the difference in the RSSI values.
-Try taking a measurement at one of the distances you already did (0.5, 1, 2 or 5 m) and compare your results.
+Take a measurement at one of the distances you already did (0.5, 1, 2 or 5 m) and compare your results.

 ## send data